Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experimental details for DMControl

-\section{Experimental Details for DMControl}
+\section{Experimental details for DMControl}

-\subsection{Details of All Task Combinations}
+\subsection{Details of all task combinations}

 In this part, we first \emph{roughly} discuss the reward function of tasks in our experiments to better understand their TDR.
-These reward functions always defined by $\text{tolerance}$ function in DeepMind control suite~\cite{tassa2018deepmind}, which is a smooth function with parameters $\text{tolerance}(x, \text{bounds} = (\text{lower}, \text{upper}))$ and hope the value of $x$ is within $(\text{lower}, \text{upper})$.
-More details about $\text{tolerance}$ function can be found in \cite{tassa2018deepmind}.
+These reward functions always defined by $\text{tolerance}$ function in DeepMind control suite~\cite{8}, which is a smooth function with parameters $\text{tolerance}(x, \text{bounds} = (\text{lower}, \text{upper}))$ and hope the value of $x$ is within $(\text{lower}, \text{upper})$.
+More details about $\text{tolerance}$ function can be found in \cite{8}.

-\begin{itemize} \item \textbf{Walker-stand$\&$walk.} This task combination includes two tasks: Walker-stand and Walker-walk, which both require a two-leg robot to maintain its height above a certain threshold, and Walker-walk also hopes it to move faster than a certain speed, i.e., their reward functions can be roughly described as

-Therefore, for all states, the optimal action of Walker-walk is also optimal in Walker-stand and TDR here is 0. \item \textbf{Cartpole-balance$\&$sparse.} This task combination includes two tasks: Cartpole-balance and Cartpole-balance$\_$sparse, which both hope to balance an unactuated pole with dense and sparse rewards respectively.
-The optimal actions of these tasks are both hope to balance the agent and thus TDR here is 0. \item \textbf{Acrobot-swingup$\&$sparse.} This task combination includes two tasks: Acrobot-swingup and Acrobot-swingup$\_$sparse, which both hope to swing up a double pendulum with dense and sparse rewards respectively.
-Also, the optimal actions of these tasks are both hoped to swingup the agent and thus TDR here is 0. \item \textbf{Quadruped-walk$\&$run.} This task combination includes two tasks: Quadruped-walk and Quadruped-run, which both require a quadruped agent to move faster than a target speed.
-The target speed of the running task is larger than the walking task, i.e., their reward functions can be roughly described as
+\begin{itemize} \item \textbf{Cartpole-balance\&sparse.} This task combination includes two tasks: Cartpole-balance and Cartpole-balance$\_$sparse, which both hope to balance an unactuated pole with dense and sparse rewards, respectively.
+The optimal actions of these tasks are both hoped to balance the agent, and thus, TDR here is 0. \item \textbf{Walker-stand\&walk\&prostrate\&flip.} This task combination includes four tasks: Walker-stand, Walker-walk, Walker-prostrate, and Walker-flip.
+Walker-stand hopes the height of a two-legged robot to be larger than the target height.
+Walker-walk hopes the height of the improved planar walker to be larger than a target height and the speed of the robot to be larger than another target speed.
+Walker-prostrate hopes the height of the robot to be lower than the target height.
+Finally, Walker-flip hopes the robot to stand and move forward to the target speed by executing a rapid twist and jump.
+In detail, their reward functions can be roughly described as

-Therefore, TDR here is still 0 since optimal actions of Quadruped-run are also optimal in Quadruped-walk. \item \textbf{Reacher-easy$\&$hard.} This task combination includes two tasks: Reacher-easy and Reacher-hard, which both hope to control a two-link planar reacher to prostrate the target sphere.
-The sizes of target spheres in these two tasks are different, i.e., their reward functions can be roughly described as

-Thus TDR here is not 0 but still small. \item \textbf{Hopper-stand$\&$hop.} This task combination includes two tasks: Hopper-stand and Hopper-hop, which both hope the height of a one-legged hopper is larger than the target height.
-While Hopper-stand hopes the control force is 0, Hopper-hop hopes to control the robot to hop forward and its speed is larger than the target speed.
-Their reward functions can be roughly described as